 A change to interest rates and fees is planned.
-Each quarter of the fiscal year beginning in January 2023, interest rates and fees will be determined from one-third of the average 10 and 30-year Municipal Bond rates, rounded down to the nearest even ten basis point level.
-Split between both rate and fee, there will be a minimum combined range of no less than 1% and no more than 2%.
+Each quarter of the fiscal year interest rates and fees will be determined from one-third of the average 10 and 30-year Municipal Bond rates, rounded down to the nearest even ten basis point level.
+Split between both rate and fee, there will be a minimum combined range of no less than 1% and no more than 2%, except for the Lead Service Line Replacement and the legacy zero percent programs, which will be set at 0%.